 Circuit 721 Concert Series

-The Circuit 721 concert series, which started in 2017, is a yearly recital that focuses on electroacoustic music from prominent composers (including faculty and alumni).
+The Circuit 721 concert series, which started in 2017, is an annual recital that focuses on electroacoustic music from prominent composers (including faculty and alumni).

 Natalie Fideler '19 on composition at Concordia